kunalkhade/Floyd_Warshall_Parallel_Serial/README.md

 code for multiple threads.
 3) Added time to calculate time required to calculate different number of threads.

-4)I added one more for loop in order to change thread numbers.
+4) I added one more for loop in order to change thread numbers.